-The hardware and firmware located in the on-chip ROM of S32G2 cannot be updated due to their immutable nature.
+The hardware and firmware located in the on-chip ROM of S32G3 cannot be updated due to their immutable nature.
 The HSE FW has the capability of change and the platform's Secure Boot feature is able to verify the authenticity of HSE FW during the initial boot and outside of the boot sequence.
 See Section 3.3.2.1 for further information.

 The platform's Secure Boot feature further supports to verify the authenticity of customer code, providing an appropriate mechanism for supporting the update of customer code.
-The update mechanism beyond of the scope of has to be provided by the customer, and such mechanism as well as the customer code is not in scope of this evaluation.
+The update mechanism beyond has to be provided by the customer, and such mechanism as well as the customer code is not in scope of this evaluation.

-3.2 Security by Design and Process Compliance
+3.2 Security Process Packages